Pistonite/vmsetup/src/arch/preinstall-checks.md

 ```bash
 timedatectl
 ```
-Make sure the `Universal time` is correct
+The `Universal time` should be correct (see https://www.timeanddate.com/worldclock/timezone/utc)
 :::tip
 Don't worry about the time zone, that will be setup later
 :::